dksparks/udacity-aws-warehouse/README.md

   various lengths.
 These lengths were chosen by inspecting the raw data and choosing a length several times greater than the longest value.
+- For consistency, the lengths of the `artist` and `song` columns were chosen to match the corresponding columns in the song dataset, though this was not strictly necessary.
 - I have specified the `length` column as `REAL` rather than `DECIMAL` since exact fidelity to the decimal representation of the song's length is not